kutinden/buyingacar/README.md

 Your goal is to get as accurate information about what price1 ("dealer cost") is as possible.
 This is a little tricky, but Internet is your friend.

 the two important numbers you want to find is "dealer invoice price" and "holdback".
-Google details about what they are if you are interested. googling "```<brand> dealer invoice price```" is usually enough - this information is not hidden or secret (many different dealerships buy cars from the manufacturer), though it may be tricky to find online.
+Google details about what they are if you are interested. googling "```{brand} dealer invoice price```" is usually enough - this information is not hidden or secret (many different dealerships buy cars from the manufacturer), though it may be tricky to find online.

 At this moment of March 2021, [this place](https://www.car-buying-strategies.com/) has this data for most brands and current year models.